pope12042/Random-Roblox-UI-test/README.md

     BackgroundTransparency = 1,
 })

 print("UI Library Example Loaded with a simple window!")
-.o
-.o
-.i

 creating a tab:
 --!strict